mcore1976/antispy-jammer/README.md

 Please notice that some audio amplifiers like TPA3110 do not work correctly with ultrasonic transducers (only some "clicking" sound and no ultrasound).
 So far I have found  only PAM8403 and TPA3116D2 modules to work properly.
 Anyway I finally recommend to use only ORIGINAL TPA3116D2 due to its audio power (watch out for fake XH-M542 boards!).

-Instead of PAM8403 module I also try to use an auto-transformer coil ( 3 pin coil - I used 12uH/440 uH "buzzer inductor amplifier") + MOSFET transistor IRF4115, but the effect was still  worse than using Audio Amplifier board TPA3116D2 or setup with IRF4115+TC4420.
-However autotransformer can increase the voltage on transducers by 5-10 times and also give jamming effect.
-Autotransformer coil can be bought here : https://www.aliexpress.com/item/1005006405791965.html

 If using TPA3116 module to achieve better results please add resonant high power coils as a setup : one 3.3 miliHenr coil per each 4 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers.
-Additionally I suggest to add MOSFET IRF4115 with two 10K resistors voltage divider.
-The advantage is outstanding performance on iPhones with this setup.
 Due to many fake Audio amplifier boards XH-M542 I am using now only following setup :  TC4420 ( mosfer driver chip ) + MOSFET IRF4115 + transducer + coils

-You can use 20kHz-24mm diameter ultrasonic transducers (hard to get and very expensive but sometimes more effective for jamming on some of iPhones), 25kHz-16mm diameter transducers (default model) or 40 kHz (smallest effectivenes in jamming) but please keep in mind that ONLY 25KHz are working properly for all types of microphones/devices.
+Please keep in mind that ONLY 25KHz transducers and code are working properly for all types of microphones/devices.
 The 40KHz have very limited jamming capability and should not be used, however the source code for this frequency is available in the repo.

 History of Version A of the jammer :